edoardok-cmd/BOOM-Card/pr_body.md

 - Checked PWA manifest loads without icon warnings
 - Confirmed application runs on port 3003 as configured

+## Known Issues
+- The project has pre-existing build errors related to Next.js static generation (see BUILD_ISSUES.md)
+- These errors are unrelated to the browser console fixes in this PR
+- The build failures are due to components using `useRouter` during static generation

+## Note
+This PR focuses specifically on fixing browser console errors.
+The build issues require a separate fix that would involve refactoring multiple components throughout the codebase.

 🤖 Generated with [Claude Code](https://claude.ai/code)

 Co-Authored-By: Claude <noreply@anthropic.com>